rensilveira/HigiaPrototype/README.md

 ![AppIcon](https://user-images.githubusercontent.com/29995158/55290443-cfa84280-53a9-11e9-86a4-cd3b8f6a9bee.png)

-We built a product that is able to identify the hand wash efficiency and is also able to evaluate the hand hygiene complience.
+We built a product that is able to identify the hand wash efficiency using AI and is also able to evaluate the hand hygiene complience.

 ## Business